Arabic and Latin Glossary

 - Abū Muḥammad ʿAbdallāh Ibn Rušd (Averroes Iunior)

 - Ibn Tūmart

 - al-Nayrīzī (Anaritius)

 - Ṯābit ibn Qurra (Thebit ben Corat)

 The Glossary is growing constantly.
-At the moment, it contains the entire letter B (bab–buz) and parts of the letter C (cac–conv).
+At the moment, it contains parts of the letter A (a-act), the entire letter B (bab–buz) and the entire letter C (cac–cyp).